 To sustain himself in power, Mugabe came to rely on a cabal of army generals, police chiefs, senior civil servants, and political cronies willing to do his bidding.
 In return, he gave them license to amass huge personal wealth, derived mainly from bribes and the looting of state assets.
 As the bedrock of the Mugabe state, they became accustomed to using methods of violence and intimidation as a matter of routine, able to act with impunity.

-Ensconced in the presidential residence
+Ensconced in the presidential residence in Harare, the

 Loading, please wait...